-The Crab Feed & Auction is Corpus Christi’s biggest fundraiser of the year.
-It’s a night of fun and fellowship all convening around a common purpose — strengthening our school & parish through fundraising and community building.
-It includes a seated crab dinner plus a live & silent auction, drinks, and dancing.
-The event is a joint effort between CCPG and the Corpus Christi Men’s Club, and the money raised goes to prevent tuition increases and fund school improvements, special programming, & parish needs.
+The Crab Feed & Auction is one of Corpus Christi’s biggest fundraisers of the year.
+It’s a night of fun and fellowship all convening around a common purpose — strengthening our school and parish through fundraising and community building.
+It includes a seated crab dinner plus a live and silent auction, drinks, and dancing.
+The event is a joint effort between Corpus Christi Parent Group (CCPG) and the Corpus Christi Men’s Club, and the money raised goes to prevent tuition increases and fund school improvements, special programming, and parish needs.

 When is the Crab Feed & Auction?

-Yes, the auction website (ccfeed.org) is your one-stop shop for all things Auction!!
+The auction website (ccfeed.org) is your one-stop shop for all things Auction!
 The site is now live, so you can find everything there — from what to donate, to due dates for donations, to how to volunteer, and more.
-When in doubt... check the website (because your answer is probably there!).
+When in doubt... check the website (because your answer is probably there)!

 How do I make a donation?

 Donations can be made by submitting your donation and/or party info online on the Donations page.
-New this year: instead of filling out a Google form with your donation/party information, you’ll be inputting it directly into our Auction system, which will help streamline Auction submissions.
-For more information, visit the Donations page or the Parties page.
-Donation/party information must be submitted by Friday, December 16th.
+Donation/party information must be submitted by Friday, December 15th.